Fishing Rods

 There were some anglers asking about my rods but I couldn't ask Roger for materials to build more, even if I was inclined - I'd be taking bread from his mouth, well crumbs anyway - so after about five years of me (and us) using them, I asked if he'd build them exactly to my specification, and they are available as the "paul4 Barbel Rod" click here for details.

 Since then I tried building one on a different blank, a Harrison GTx, 12ft, 1.5 tc, and with a "special" soft top.
 My first outing resulted in two barbel, both doubles, the second outing one double and an upper nine.
-BUT funnily enough, I don't like the rod, but will give it a try again this coming season.
-Now, and I don't want any more rods to be honest, I find that there is a 1.75 tc version of the GTx and I might well be tempted ...
+BUT funnily enough, I didn't like the rod and have now sold it (to someone who loves it).
+Now, and I don't want any more rods to be honest, I found that there is a 1.75 tc version of the GTx and I might well be tempted ........ but probably not

 So, unlike many barbel anglers, I don't keep rods that I don't use.
-I have two of each design featured above - the glass ones for nostalgic reasons; one of the Daiwas (sold the other to a good pal) just in case I fancy returning to a spot of tenching, as they would be perfect for this, if a little "light" for me to use for barbel these days; and my latest rods; oh, and the GTx.
-I don't need any more rods.
+I have two of each design featured above - the glass ones were kept for nostalgic reasons (but now sold on); both of the Daiwas (now sold on) I don't need any more barbel rods, especially as I rarely fish for them any more.

 paul4